qubitserfed/Qubitserf/README.md

 # Qubitserf
 Distance calculator for CSS codes based on the Brouwer-Zimmerman algorithm.

+Disclaimer: this code is still very much in early-development, but its main functionality is mostly considered to have been achieved.

 ## Build instructions
 Call the script `compile.py`.
 You will find the generated files in the `build` folder, most importantly the executable `interface`.